Bartlomiej-Kachniarz/About-me/README.md

 - **SQL**
 - but I'm eager to learn new technologies!
 ### I develop my knowledge about Deep Learning models in Tensorflow / Keras / PyTorch
-### I’m looking to collaborate on machine learning projects in any of the following areas:
+### I’m currently focused on machine learning projects in the following areas:
 - _Computer Vision_
 - _Natural Language Processing_
 - _Time Series Forecasting_